Shell Scripting Practical - Functions, Arrays, and File Operation Techniques

 for file in /path/to/large/directory/*; do

-wc -l "$file" # Start process for each file
+wc -l "$file" # spawns a new process per file

 done